-There are hundreds of careers in the upstream oil and gas industry – employed in the exploration and production, oil sands, offshore and petroleum services sectors across Canada.
+There are hundreds of careers in the upstream oil and gas industry – employed in exploration and production (E+P), oil sands, offshore and oil and gas services across Canada.
 Visit Career Explorer, our career planning tool to find your career!

 Oil + Gas Exploration and Production

 Crude oil and natural gas are found in sedimentary rocks formed over millions of years by the accumulation in sedimentary basins of sand, silt and the remains of plants and animals.
 Canada has several distinct regions of sedimentary rock and every province and territory includes at least a portion of these sedimentary basins.
 While the most productive area is the Western Canada Sedimentary Basin, these basins are found on and offshore and require different procedures to produce the oil and natural gas.

 The exploration and production (E+P) sub-sector of the industry identifies the underground rock formations that may contain hydrocarbons and negotiates with the owners of the surface and mineral rights to get access to the land for drilling.
 E+P companies contract drilling and service companies to drill wells and bring discovered oil and natural gas to the surface, economically, safely and in line with environmental regulations.
 E+P companies in Canada have interests onshore and/or offshore.

 New technologies have been developed in recent years to make the production of crude oil and natural gas from hard-to-reach reserves much more viable.
 The widespread use of horizontal drilling and hydraulic fracturing has unlocked tight crude oil and natural gas from shale and tight reservoirs.

 E+P companies employ thousands of workers, from land negotiators to geologists, technologists to administrative assistants, accountants to engineers, safety managers to environmental specialists.
 Check out Career Explorer, our career planning tool, to find a career that suits you!